 CBD postcodes in each city:

 - Sydney: 2000

 - Melbourne: 3000, 3006, 3008

 - Perth: 6000, 6004, 6005

-If you need to hire a van or refridgered van for your shift, it is charged at the base hourly rate plus a van levy for up to 24 hours.
-For more detailed inform on rate, please visit the GoSHIFT page.
+If you need to hire a van or refrigerated van for your shift, it is charged at the base hourly rate plus a van levy for up to 24 hours.
+For more detailed information on the rate, please visit the GoSHIFT page.